 The Group is also exposed to investment and surrender risks related to bank-owned life insurance contracts sold in the U.S. These risks have reduced significantly in recent years as several significant policies have switched into less risky investment divisions.
-See heading 'Other Loans' in note 6 of the consolidated financial statements for additional information
+See heading 'Other assets at amortized cost' in note 5 of the consolidated financial statements for more information.